Beyond State-Wise Mirror Descent: Offline Policy Optimization with Parametric Policies: Constructing Unified Policy Updates in Parameter Space

 It is worth noting that $\widetilde{\epsilon}_\bias$ is closely related to the bias term $\epsilon_\bias$ associated with LSPU in Assumption~\ref{ass:npg}.
-In particular, by the Cauchy-Schwarz inequality, one can show that

-a relationship that we discuss in more detail in Section~\ref{sec:comparison}.
-As a consequence, \textbf{DRPU is more robust to actor-critic incompatiblity}; but running the algorithm also relies on a reasonably tight knowledge of the coverage constant $\CC$, as also discussed in \citet[Section 7]{xie2020q}.
+In particular, by the Cauchy-Schwarz inequality, one can show that $\widetilde{\epsilon}_\bias\leq\sqrt{\CC\cdot\epsilon_\bias}$, a relationship that we will explore further in Section~\ref{sec:comparison}.
+As a consequence, \textbf{DRPU is more robust to actor-critic incompatibility}; but running the algorithm also relies on a reasonably tight knowledge of the coverage constant $\CC$, as also discussed in \citet[Section 7]{xie2020q}.

 We now present the regret bound for this DRPU method under $\cW_\infty$ class given in Eq.~\eqref{eq:weight}.
 The guarantee exhibits a similar 3-fold structure of Theorem~\ref{thm:npg-guarantee}, showing that $\err_k$ scales as $\mathcal{O}(\sqrt{\CC/N})$, up to an additional bias term.